Welcome to Salzburg

 Staying in Salzburg can be due to many reasons: Visiting the world-famous festivals, passing through on a Europe trip, spending the holidays or simply the weekend.
 For whatever reason you are in this wonderful town, you should not miss those amazing stories the city offers.
 Some of them are told on my guided tours through Salzburg and the surrounding area

 Born and raised in Salzburg, I discovered the city and its sights in the 60's.
 Lots of stories have been written and told since that time.
 During my education in tourism, I learned to love foreign languages and it is a hobby of mine to learn new ones and improve my skills.
-After working as a travel agent and guide in museums in Austria, France and Italy and due to my sociableness, I decided to become self-employed in 2014.
+After studying abroad in France and Italy and different jobs in tourism as a receptionist, travel agent and museum guide, I decided to become self-employed in 2014.
 Working as a certified Austria Guide and telling stories about the present and the past of my hometown to people from all over the world, is my job since then - and I like it!

 Habeggutstr.
 14 | 5061 Elsbethen

 The Mozart statue is situated on Mozart square in the old town of Salzburg.
 It was created by two Bavarian artists and inaugurated in September 1842.
 The Bavarian King, Ludwig I. was an important sponsor, who donated the marble pedestal of the monument.
 It is told that the statue had been filled with cigars before being transported to Austria.
 Maybe they should have been used to pay the workers?
 During the setup of the statue parts of a roman villa and mosaic were excavated.
 A copy of the mosaic, reconstructed on the initiative of the Salzburg guides, can be found next to the Mozart statue.
 Unfortunately the original is not preserved.